juvilius/duonator/README.md

 This is by no means a finished product or even just an elegant script.
 It's very ugly in fact because I was in the end just reacting to bugs and explicitly ruling them out, which in most cases let's it guess the right solution.

 ## Instructions
+mkdir new-stories retired-stories
+create a translations file for your language called 'translations'
 create cookies by logging in.
 paste the base of the story url in a 'todo-stories' file.
 figure out the script and change it to your needs.